All About You / You've Got a Friend

-"All About You" / "You've Got a Friend" is a double A-side single by English pop rock band McFly.
+"All About You" and "You've Got a Friend" are two songs by English pop rock band McFly, issued as the band's first double A-side single.
 The former song is an original McFly track while the latter is a cover of the 1971 song written by Carole King.
-The band's first double A-side single, it was released on 7 March 2005 as the lead single from their second studio album, Wonderland (2005).
-The single was the official Comic Relief charity single for 2005, with all royalties being donated to the charity.
-The single was also used to promote Make Poverty History.
+The single was released on 7 March 2005 as the official Comic Relief charity single for 2005, with all royalties being donated to the charity.
+"All About You" was later included on the band's second studio album, Wonderland (2005).

 The single peaked at number one on the UK Singles Chart as well as in Ireland.
-Having sold over 536,000 copies in the UK, "All About You" is McFly's best-selling single and received a platinum sales status certification from the British Phonographic Industry (BPI) for sales and streams exceeding 600,000 units.
+Having sold and streamed over 1.2 million units in the UK, "All About You" received a double platinum sales status certification from the British Phonographic Industry (BPI).
 "All About You" was nominated for the Record of the Year in 2005.

 Song information

 The song was written by Tom Fletcher for his then-girlfriend, and now wife, Giovanna Fletcher, as a gift for Valentine's Day as a result of him forgetting the actual day.
 It is the lead A-side single, and the first of McFly's singles to feature an orchestra, conducted by Simon Hale and the string leader, Gavin Wright.
 The second track on the double A-side was "You've Got a Friend", written and originally recorded by Carole King.